 What to Serve with Cacio e Pepe

 Cacio e pepe may be simple, but it’s rich.
 If you’re serving it as the main course, you can round it out with a salad, simply dressed with good olive oil and wine vinegar.
+Or for a twist on the classic, serve with scampi-style shrimp, as with my Shrimp Cacio e Pepe recipe.

 I also like to serve it with broccoli, dressed with a squeeze of lemon juice, flaky salt, and my best olive oil.
 Cacio e pepe also makes a good primo piatto (first course), served in smaller portions.
 It goes especially well with vegetarian mains, such as stuffed peppers or zucchini.
 To drink, try a white wine with good acidity, such as Verdicchio or Vermentino.
 Or, if you prefer red, something on the lighter side, like Pinot Nero.